 - Overseeing shared support personnel (APTs, Administrative Assistants, etc.) in support of grant activities.

-- Improve budget developement, coordinate funding activities and support project fiscal management.
+- Improve budget development, coordinate funding activities and support project fiscal management.

 - Increase and inform project dissemination strategies.